Affiliate Professor in Homiletics

-Dr. David Albert Farmer grew up near Knoxville, Tennessee, in Halls Crossroads – 40 minutes from Dolly Parton’s hometown.
+Dr. David Albert Farmer grew up near Knoxville, Tennessee, in Halls Crossroads--40 minutes from Dolly Parton’s hometown.
+In Halls Crossroads, he preached his first sermon when he was 14 years old.
 Similar to Ms. Parton, Dr. Farmer, when given the opportunity, can bounce quickly into a pure southern dialect polished with a twang.
-He is proud of much of his southern heritage and still enjoys hearing stereotypes of southern preachers, such as the assumption that they all like to eat fried chicken, especially on Sundays.
+He embraces much of his southern heritage with appreciation and still enjoys hearing stereotypes of southern preachers, such as the assumption that they all like to eat fried chicken, especially on Sundays.

 Named one of 2009’s 14 people of influence in the state of Delaware by Delaware Today magazine, Farmer, pastor of Wilmington’s Silverside Church for 13 years, is the author of four books, the first being And Blessed Is She: Sermons by Women, and more than 40 journal articles related to preaching.
 Some 100 of his sermons have been published in such periodicals as The Ministers Annual Manual.
 In addition, he has contributed chapters to several books including The Storyteller's Companion to the Bible, Judges - Kings.
 He was a contributor with Jürgen Moltmann and others to the book, Resurrection and Responsibility: Essays on Scripture, Theology, and Ethics in Honor of Thorwald Lorenzen.
 Dr. Farmer’s chapter is entitled “Ethos, Compassion, and Human Rights: A Foundation for Homiletical Ethics.”
 His article, “Preaching and Terrorism,” appeared in the November/December 2010 issue of Clergy Journal.